alnoki/AAAAAA/doc/setup/developer.rst

 Before you begin, you will need
 :std:doc:`Miniconda <conda:user-guide/install/download>`, which will
 give you access to :xref:`Python` and :xref:`Anaconda`.
-If you participated in the :ref:`quick start <quickstart>` guide, then you should already have :std:doc:`Miniconda <conda:user-guide/install/download>`
+If you participated in the :ref:`quick start <setup-quickstart>` guide, then you should already have :std:doc:`Miniconda <conda:user-guide/install/download>`

 Any configurations, settings, and tools that you might need are described in the following instructions, so get ready to install some free software!

-After the installation, there are some :ref:`conceptual descriptions <concepts>` that should explain all the software and familiarize you with developing :term:`AAAAAA`
+After the installation, there are some :ref:`conceptual descriptions <concepts>` that should explain all of the software and familiarize you with developing :term:`AAAAAA`

 .. tip::
    Keep on hitting the :guilabel:`Next` button at the top or the bottom of the page!